An Easy Guide to Website Security

 An example of this is an insecure contact form script on your website.
 Most people with a web site have a “contact us” page, with a similar kind of form on it where visitors input their name, email address, telephone number, and a short message/enquiry – which is then emailed to you, or entered into a CRM system.
 If your contact form does not have CAPTCHA protection already, that’s an excellent place to start.

 Your form inputs (the boxes where people can enter data); especially when results are submitted to a database; should be clean.
-Cleaning inputs (and we don’t mean with hot soapy water!) will help prevent SQL Injections in your database.
+Validating user input will help prevent SQL Injections in your database.
 If your contact form submits data directly into a database, it’s a good idea to clean the input before putting it into your query.

 It’s good practice for the developer of the form to implement it from the start; however, if this is not the case for your contact forms – you should seek assistance from your website developer.